 “Death will cometh sooner or late, and how can men better die than facing fearful odds, for the ashes of his father’s grave and the temples of the gods.”

 The yellow nose appeared in the hot, wavy blur.
 The bus approached Anthony like a snake.
-It stopped in front of him, it stopped just for him.
-It was toying with him, he thought.
+It stopped in front of him.
 The mouth opened with a hiss.
 There was no one on the street or at a house window or in a passing car to see it swallow him.

 “Welcome aboard.
 My name’s Donna,” the bus driver said as she pulled hard on the handle, shutting the door.
 There was that hissing sound again, like air released from a tire.
-Her hands were meaty and Eastern European, so was her face.
+Her hands were Eastern European meaty, so was her face.

 “My name’s Anthony,” he said.